 Having clients sign a contract can protect you and your freelance writing business and spell out the terms of the project clearly.
 If you don’t have a standard contract yet, Amira Law of ASelfGuru has an awesome independent contractor template you can purchase and customize for every client.

-Siteground is the company I use to host Write to Six Figures and my other blog, Boss Single Mama.
+Siteground is the company I use to host Write to Six Figures and my other blogs, Busy Mom Smart Mom and Boss Single Mama.
 I love Siteground because their hosting plans are super affordable, their optimization tools to increase site speed are ah-mazing and their customer service is extremely responsive.
 If you’re interested in starting a blog to establish yourself as an expert in your niche, or you need a host for your writer website, take a look at Siteground’s hosting plans now!

 (**Note: Some of these are affiliate links which means I may earn a small commission if you click and make a purchase.)